cazala/decentraland-redux-chess-app/README.md

 )
 ```

-If the amount is 0, then we know it is a checkmate, so we can dispatch a `checkmate()` action, followed by a game reset 10 seconds later:
+If the amount of valid moves is 0, then we know the player is in checkmate, so we can dispatch a `checkmate()` action, followed by a game reset 10 seconds later:

 ```js
 if (amountOfValidMoves === 0) {